 After Disney acquired Lucasfilm and canceled The Clone Wars, it immediately began developing a new animated series with Dave Filoni at the helm, titled Star Wars Rebels.
 This show featured an entirely different animation style than The Clone Wars and was set during the rise of the Empire between Revenge of the Sith and A New Hope.

-At first, Rebels didn't perform as well as many hoped it would, but the show's core fanbase eventually grew as the series continued.
+At first, Rebels didn't perform as well as many hoped, but the show's core fanbase eventually grew as the series continued.
 Today, the show has become popular enough for an Ahsoka spin-off series to be made on Disney+, featuring many characters and storylines from Rebels.

-Many Rebels characters have already appeared in Ahsoka and are expected to return when that live-action series returns for Season 2.
+Many Rebels characters have already appeared in Ahsoka and are expected to return for Season 2.

 The Mandalorian

-When Disney+ was first created in 2019, it launched with a brand new live-action Star Wars series titled The Mandalorian.
+When Disney+ was created in 2019, it launched with a brand-new live-action Star Wars series titled The Mandalorian.
 Starring Pedro Pascal, The Mandalorian immediately became extremely popular.

 In response to its popularity, Disney and Lucasfilm quickly confirmed that a second season was in the works.
-Demand for The Mandalorian continued to skyrocket, so it was a no-brainer for Season 3 to then get confirmed and filmed.
+Demand for The Mandalorian skyrocketed, so Season 3 was a no-brainer.

-As of writing, there are only three seasons of The Mandalorian, but the two core characters (Din Djarin and Grogu) will be receiving their own live-action film titled The Mandalorian & Grogu, which will be released on May 22, 2026.
+As of writing, there are only three seasons of The Mandalorian, but the two core characters (Din Djarin and Grogu) will receive their own live-action film titled The Mandalorian & Grogu, which will be released on May 22, 2026.

 Star Wars: The Bad Batch